Should You Try State Farm's Drive Safe and Save?

 Is State Farm Drive Safe and Save worth it?

 State Farm promises savings of up to 50 percent on your premiums for using Drive Safe and Save, which is an enticing offer.
-You get an automatic premium discount of 5 percent just for signing up.
+You also get an automatic premium discount of 5 percent just for signing up.
 State Farm says most customers will see some discount on their premiums.
 But how likely is it that you’ll get significant savings?

 Not very, according to one In-Drive review by the Technically Well blog.
 Blogger Ryan says the State Farm website estimated he would save $80 per year for using the device, but after six months he was informed that not enough data had been collected.
 After a year, he only saved $40 — and then, when he canceled the program, State Farm billed him for the $40.
 (State Farm responded to his post by refunding that amount.)